Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 Now that we have identified some of the pitfalls.
 Let's get into how to fight well.

-## The Art of Fighting Fair
+## The Art of Fighting Well

 ### Focus on the Issue, Not the Person

 The issue is not your partner or the person you are fighting.

-The problem is how the situation is being handled.
+The problem is how the situation is being handled and the patterns you are falling into.
 You and the person you are fighting with have a lot in common.
 Find the common ground and cast a vision for how both can be done.
 If the situation were handled differently, you would not be fighting.

 Tony Robbins talks about the importance of focusing on <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.tonyrobbins.com/ultimate-relationship-guide/resolve-conflict-save-relationship/" >resolving the issue rather than defending yourself</a>.
 Where focus goes, energy flows.
 If you focus on where you don't want your relationship to end up, you'll find yourself there.